 We have been based at the RMIT Activator for about three months now, and it has been hugely rewarding for many different reasons.
 We are provided with free office space at the Activator, which currently has about 10 other start-up companies operated by members of the RMIT community based there.
 To have 24/7 access to an office in the CBD is great, and the exchange of ideas with other people operating start-ups has been really beneficial.

 What have been the key achievements of the business so far?

 To date, we have nine national football teams in our sponsorship portfolio and are currently expanding at the fastest pace since we started about two and a half years ago.

 A major highlight was my recent trip to South Sudan in March 2016, where I was invited by their football association to attend a national team match and work on expanding our operations in the country.
 While I was there, I gained a fascinating insight into how business gets done in one of the world's most challenging markets, and how AMS can ensure successful operations in this market.
 On the day of the match, FIFA President Gianni Infantino visited the country and I was lucky enough to meet with him to introduce our business model and offer points of collaboration.

 Another important achievement has been the gradual expansion of our production to Africa.
 While we still predominantly produce in China, we have a long-term goal to shift all production to Africa within the next three years.
-We've just started to produce in Ethiopia and Tanzania, and intend to fulfil the majority of our larger orders through manufacturers in these countries.
+We've just started to produce in Ethiopia and Tanzania, and intend to fulfill the majority of our larger orders through manufacturers in these countries.
 AMS stands for African Manufacturing Solutions, which pretty much explains the eventual goal of the company.